Asianet News: Star India acquisitions

-STAR India increased its stake in Asianet Communications to 75% in July 2010 (for which STAR India paid around $90 million in cash), and to 87%, by acquiring 12% stake for $160 million in June 2013.
-The later move was by virtue of acquiring a 19% equity stake in Vijay TV from Chandrasekhar and Asianet Communications MD Madhavan.
+Star India increased its stake in Asianet Communications to 75% in July 2010 (for which STAR India paid around $90 million in cash), and to 87%, by acquiring a 12% stake for $160 million in June 2013.
+The latter move was by acquiring a 19% equity stake in Vijay TV from Chandrasekhar and Asianet Communications MD Madhavan.
 Following the June 2013 investment, Asianet Communications was valued at $1.33 billion.
-STAR India acquired 100% stake in Asianet Communications (buying the remaining 13% stake) in March 2014.
+Star India acquired a 100% stake in Asianet Communications (buying the remaining 13% stake) in March 2014.

-Attempts on editorial freedom
+Allegations on curtailing of editorial freedom

-In October 2016 Jupiter Capital was accused by the media of interfering with editorial freedom.
-The accusation was triggered by a leaked email sent from Jupiter Capital Chief Operating Officer Amit Gupta to editorial heads of Asianet News, Suvarna News, and Kannada Prabha.
-M. G. Radhakrishnan, Editor-in-Chief of Asianet News, told the media he was not aware of the email and that he had "never faced pressure of any kind from the management".
+In October 2016, Jupiter Capital was accused by the media of interfering with editorial freedom.
+The accusation was triggered by a leaked email sent from Jupiter Capital Chief Operating Officer Amit Gupta to the editorial heads of Asianet News, Suvarna News, and Kannada Prabha.
+M. G. Radhakrishnan, the former Editor-in-Chief of Asianet News, told the media he was not aware of the email and that he had "never faced pressure of any kind from the management".

 Chandrasekhar was one of the largest investors in ARG Outlier Asianet News, the parent company of the English-language news channel Republic TV.
-Chandrasekhar, through Asianet, had invested over INR 30 crore in ARG Outlier.
+Chandrasekhar, through Asianet, had invested over ₹30 crore in ARG Outlier.
 SARG Media Holding - owned by Arnab Goswami - is other major investor in ARG Outlier Asianet News.
-In May 2019, Asianet diluted its shareholding in The Republic Media Network by selling a large amount its shares to Goswami.
-Currently, Asianet is a minority investor in Republic TV.
+In May 2019, Asianet diluted its shareholding in the Republic Media Network by selling a large amount its shares to Goswami.
+Currently, Asianet News is a minority investor in Republic TV.

 Security issues and ban

 On 6 March 2020, the Information and Broadcasting Ministry suspended the broadcast of Asianet News and MediaOne TV for two days over their coverage of the 2020 Delhi riots.
 The ministry accused the two channels of "being biased and critical of the Rashtriya Swayamsevak Sangh and the Delhi Police".
 Citing a report of P. R. Sunil, the government said the coverage was done in a manner "which highlighted the attack on places of worship and siding towards a particular community".
-The ban on Asianet News was eventually revoked at 1.30 am (8 March).
+The ban on Asianet News was eventually revoked at 1:30 am (8 March).

 Editorial freedom

-Asianet News and Suvarna News are currently run by Asianet News Network (ANN).
-ANN operates as a subsidiary of Jupiter Entertainment Ventures (JEV), a subsidiary of Jupiter Capital Ventures.
+Asianet News and Suvarna News are currently run by the Asianet News Network (ANN).
+The ANN operates as a subsidiary of Jupiter Entertainment Ventures (JEV), a subsidiary of Jupiter Capital Ventures.
 As per the media critics, Asianet News enjoys a good "reputation" among the news channels in Malayalam.
 It is often described as "a widely trusted" brand and "top player" in the Malayalam media space.

 According to Jacob George, a prominent commentator, Asianet News has had a "secular and progressive stance" since the time of its inception in 2003.
 In his opinion, the current editorial leadership at the news channel is "not easily malleable" and has "immense credibility".
 According to the Caravan magazine, Asianet News, is "by wide consensus, the most popular and credible news channel in Kerala".